bjschafer/letstry.science/content/posts/apt-reprepro-gitlab.md

 ...and boom, you have automated multi-arch multi-distribution builds that get published to your own internal apt repo.
 Enjoy and good luck!

+## Alternate option

+I ran into issues with `parallel.matrix` and simultaneous uploads failing because the reprepro database was locked.

+I could've fixed this with a little random wait, but there's no engineering like over-engineering!

+So I wrote [reprepro-api](https://github.com/bjschafer/reprepro-api).
+Directions are in the readme.